Your privacy is important to us

 When you transfer your super, your entitlements under that fund may cease.
 You need to consider all relevant information before you make a decision to transfer your super.
 If you ask for information, your super provider must give it to you.
 Some of the points you may consider are:

-Fees – your FROM fund must give you information about any exit or withdrawal fees.
+Fees – your FROM fund must give you information about any withdrawal fees.
 If you are not aware of the fees that may apply, you should contact your fund for further information before completing this form.
-The fees could include administration fees as well as exit or withdrawal fees.
 Differences in fees that funds charge can have a significant effect on what you will have to retire on.
 For example, a 1% increase in fees may significantly reduce your final benefit.

 Death and disability benefits – your FROM fund may insure you against death, illness or an accident which leaves you unable to return to work.
 If you choose to leave your current fund, you may lose any insurance entitlements you have.
 When considering a new fund, you may wish to check the costs, terms and amount of any cover offered.